-Candidates who have completed their post graduation or degree from any recognised university can apply for CTET.
-Candidates appearing in the final year examination of PG degree course will also be eligible to apply for CTET.
-Those who qualify for CTET exam can apply for the post of teachers in Kendriya Vidyalaya, Navodaya Vidyalaya or any other Kendriya Vidyalaya by applying in the respective recruitment drive.
+Candidates who have completed their post-graduation or degree from any recognized university can apply for CTET.
+Candidates appearing in the final year examination of a PG degree course will also be eligible to apply.

 CTET | CTET Exam details |